The Getaway (1972 film): Remake

 A remake of the film, directed by Roger Donaldson and co-written by Walter Hill, was released February 11, 1994.
 It stars Alec Baldwin and Kim Basinger, with Michael Madsen, James Woods, David Morse and Jennifer Tilly.
 The film received negative reviews upon its release, with critics calling it a clichéd and uninspired retread of the Peckinpah film.
 In 2008, Baldwin referred to it as a "bomb".

+A second remake is being developed at Netflix with Philip Barantini directing and Peter Craig writing.